cibolabs/pixeldriller/doc/source/tutorial.rst

 Specify the field survey properties
 ------------------------------------------------------

-Use the ``pixdrill.drillpoints.Point`` class to model the properties of the pixel extraction you want to do for each field site.
+Use the :class:`pixdrill.drillpoints.Point` class to model the properties of the pixel extraction you want to do for each field site.
 The properties are the:
 - location of your field site defined by a coordinate and a coordinate reference system
 - the extraction region of interest, which will resemble that of your field site